FezVrasta/react-resize-aware/README.md

 **It takes advantage of the `resize` event on the `HTMLObjectElement`, works on any browser I know of, and it's super lightweight.**

+In addition, it doesn't directly alters the DOM, everything is handled by React.

 ## Installation

 ```